 We rely on trademarks, service marks, tradenames and brand names.
 We cannot assure you that our trademark applications will be approved.
 During trademark registration proceedings, we may receive rejections.
 Although we are given an opportunity to respond to those rejections, we may be unable to overcome such rejections.
 In addition, any registered or unregistered trademarks or trade names that we currently have or may in the future acquire may be challenged, infringed, circumvented or declared generic or determined to be infringing on other marks.
 We may not be able to protect our rights to these trademarks and trade names, which we need to build name recognition among potential partners or customers in our markets of interest.
 At times, competitors or other third parties may adopt trade names or trademarks similar to ours, thereby impeding our ability to build brand identity and possibly leading to market confusion.
 In addition, there could be potential trade name or trademark infringement claims brought by owners of other registered trademarks or trademarks that incorporate variations of our registered or unregistered trademarks or trade names.
-We own a registered trademark for the mark "KODIAK" in the United States.
-The application for registration of the mark "KODIAK SCIENCES" in the United States has been allowed.
+We own a registered trademark for the mark "KODIAK" and "KODIAK SCIENCES" in the United States.
 Over the long term, if we are unable to establish name recognition based on our trademarks and trade names, then we may not be able to compete effectively and our business may be adversely affected.
 We engage a third party watching service to monitor use by third parties of names that are identical or similar to our name.
 We have identified at least two companies that are using names that we continue to monitor.
-We have sent a cease and desist letter to one of the companies.
+We have sent cease and desist letters to two companies and filed a trademark opposition proceeding against one company.
 If we deem it appropriate, we may decide to take further action with respect to those companies.
-Our efforts to enforce or protect our proprietary rights related to trademarks, trade secrets, domain names, copyrights or other intellectual property may be ineffective and could result in substantial costs and diversion of resources and could adversely affect our business, financial condition, results of operations and prospects.
+Our efforts to enforce or protect our proprietary rights related to trademarks, trade secrets, domain names, copyrights or other intellectual property m